DoYouThinkImNotExperiencedUser/Docker-streaming-setup/README.md

 # Important note
 ~~**Please note this was not tested yet and i don't even know if its working** I don't really have Kasm instance running, i had but like too lazy to spin it up again, also too lazy to test on my own machine~~ This was tested as of now but not yet with full kasm instance running

-- Installs OBS [NO]
+- Installs OBS [YES]
 - installs PulseAudio [YES]
 - Installs PulseMeeter [NO]
-- Changes background to 6969x6969 resolution black png image [YES]
+- Changes background to 6969x6969 resolution black png image [NO]
-- Installs wine [NO]
+- Installs wine [YES]
-- Copies HDSDR and install script to the user home folder [NO]
+- Copies HDSDR and install script to the user home folder [YES]
 <br>
 (YES/NO in square brackets indicates if it currently works or not)

 also im not really experienced docker user

 oh yeah this is image for [Kasm](https://www.kasmweb.com/)

 **uploading to docker registry soon, you can do it yourself too tho**